uber/Cadence-Docs/src/docs/07-operation-guide/02-maintain.md

 Below is two different approaches for migrating a cluster.

 ### Migrate in a naive approach
+NOTE: This is the only way to migrate a local domain, because a local domain cannot be converted to a global domain, even after a cluster enables XDC feature.

 1. Set up a new Cadence cluster
 2. Connect client workers to both old and new clusters
 3. Change workflow code to start new workflows only in the new cluster